 Has it occurred to you that the entire premise of the movie is 'oh god Haruhi is gone and I want her back'?
 Because that's pretty much the core conflict and it doesn't seem compatible with not liking her.

 IT'S CALLED A FUCKING PLOT DEVICE.

-Yes user, because it's the true alphas that want submissive spineless sluts.
+Yes anon, because it's the true alphas that want submissive spineless sluts.

 I don't care it's about bringing Haruhi back.
 I'm just happy there wasn't during most the movie I didn't had to see Haruhi being a annoying dick to everyone around with no consequences.